dummylabs/thewatchman/README.md

 UI settings are available in Configuration->Devices and Services section of Home Assistant.

 ### Options:
-All settings are available as UI options thus it is not required to have `watchman` entry in `configuration.yaml` to use integration.
+All settings are available as UI options thus it is not mandatory to have `watchman` entry in `configuration.yaml` to use integration.

 yaml key | Description | Default
 ------------ | ------------- | -------------